mavryk-network/LIGO/vendors/Preprocessor/README.md

 #endif
 ```

-This opens the possibiliy to use boolean expressions made of
+This opens the possibility to use Boolean expressions made of
   * `true` and `false` already mentioned;
   * `||` for the disjunction ("or");
   * `&&` for the conjunction ("and");